pj4533/MultiMeer/README.md

 ## TODO

--  Show loading indicator
--  Code is super messy, especially the main view controller.
--  Several bugs -- see issues
+-  Tracking all enhancements/bugs in issues

 ## Release Notes